Triphala: History

+The Charaka Samhita as we know today is from 1st century CE finds earliest records of Triphala.
+According to Charak, taking the Triphala Rasayana (Triphala with honey and ghee) daily has the potential to make a person live for one hundred years devoid of old age and diseases.
+Sushruta Samhita from 6th century CE and Bhavaprakasha Nighantu from 16th CE also mention triphala repeatedly.

 The earliest record of triphala in China is Li Zhao's c.
 820 Supplement to the Book of Tang (Tangguoshi Bu), which lists it in a section on domestic and foreign alcohol available in the Tang capital Chang'an.
 It states the Chinese formulation was based on a recipe from Persia.
 One such recipe is included in Han E's mid- or late-Tang Summary of the Four Seasons (《四時纂要》, Sì Shí Zuǎnyào), first published in 996: pulverize 3 liang (about 120 g) of the pits of each of the 3 fruits to a sesame seed consistency; thoroughly mix 1 dou (about 2 liter) of clear honey with 2 dou of fresh clear water before adding the pulverized seeds; seal tightly with clean paper; open, stir, remove internal condensation, and reseal to allow fermentation to proceed; and reopen and consume after thirty days.
 Han praised the sweet resulting wine as a digestif, deflatulent, and mild laxative.
 The Ming-era encyclopedist Gao Lian copied much of this in his Eight Treatises on Nurturing Life (《遵生八笺》, Zūnshēng Bā Jiān) but emended the recipe to use 3 liang total in the mixture.
 Commenters varied as to whether preparation in the 8th or 9th lunar month (normally September or October) produced the best results.